udzura/slides/rubykaigi2024/index.md

 ----
 <!--
+_class:
-_class: normal
+  - normal
+  - pre-top5
 -->

-# Import this in browser
+# Setting up this in browser

 ```javascript
 // Will be imvoked via main()